freqtrade/freqtrade/docs/hyperopt.md

 In this case (`IntParameter(3, 50, default=5)`), the loop would run for all numbers between 3 and 50 (`[3, 4, 5, ...
 49, 50]`).
 By using this in a loop, hyperopt will generate 48 new columns (`['buy_ema_3', 'buy_ema_4', ... , 'buy_ema_50']`).

-Hyperopt itself will then use the selected value to create the buy and sell signals
+Hyperopt itself will then use the selected value to create the buy and sell signals.

 While this strategy is most likely too simple to provide consistent profit, it should serve as an example how optimize indicator parameters.